L. Randolph Lowry III

 Leaver, a member of the administrative team since 1994, is instrumental in developing relationships with organizations in the community and in partnering with them for signature university events such as the Nashville Business Breakfast, Lighting of the Green with Amy Grant and Friends, and the Charlie Daniels Scholarship for Heroes concert that helps provide scholarships for the university’s student veterans.
 A Lipscomb University alumnus, Leaver also serves as minister of Brentwood Hills Church of Christ.
 He may be reached at 615.966.6609 or via email at firstname.lastname@example.org.

-Vice President for Community and Government Relations
+Vice President for Development and External Affairs

 He may be reached at 615.966.3000 or via email at email@example.com.